matthew-robertson/Useful_things/I Learned Something Today/readings/McConnelll_Steve__Software_Estimation.md

 1. "Using an estimate of 395.7 days instead of 1 year is like representing pi as 3.37882 - the number is more precise, but it's really less accurate."
 1. "software size being the largest cost driver might seem obvious, yet organizations routinely violate this fundamental fact in two ways: costs, effort, and schedule are estimated without knowing how big the software will be; costs, effort, and schedule are not adjusted when the size of the software is consciously increased"
 1. "Software that is developed with the goal of later reuse can increase costs as much as 31%.
 This doesn't say whether the initiative actually succeeds.
 Industry experience has been that forward-looking reuse programs often fail."
-1. "What this means fro ma project planning and control point of view is that small and medium-sized projects can succeed largely on the basis of strong individuals.
+1. "What this means from a project planning and control point of view is that small and medium-sized projects can succeed largely on the basis of strong individuals.
 Large projects still need strong individuals, but how well the project is managed, how mature the organization is, and how well the individuals coalesce into a team become significant."
 1. "One of the secrets of this book is that you should avoid doing what we traditionally think of as estimating!
 If you can *count* the answer directly, you should do that first."
 1. "Tip #30 - Count if at all possible.
 Compute when you can't count.
 Use judgement alone only as a last resort."
 1. "Find something to count that's highly correlated with the size of the software you're estimating."